KaryFramling/EXTRAAMAS2023/EXTRAAMAS_2023.md

 ### Contrastive Explanations

-Contrastive explanations answer questions such as "Why alternative A rather than B" or "Why not alternative B rather than A".
+Contrastive explanations answer questions such as “Why alternative A rather than B” or “Why not alternative B rather than A”.
 In classification tasks, these questions might rather be of the kind “Why is this a cat and not a dog?”.